jordanchow1/cannabis_consumer_insights/README.md

 ---

-## Project Objectives
+## Objectives

-- Translate summary metrics from a published market research report into simulated microdata for deeper analysis
+- Translate summary statistics from published reports into microdata for deeper analysis

-- Explore distributional characteristics (spend, frequency) of consumer segments
+- Explore spending and usage distributions across simulated consumer types

-- Apply clustering techniques (K-means) to uncover distinct consumer personas
+- Use clustering (K-Means) to identify distinct buyer personas

-- Generate insights and recommendations for product strategy, marketing, and segmentation
+- Generate data-driven insights for product, pricing, and marketing strategies

 ---